-As you prepare for your presentation be sure to complete the Nomination Form.
+As you prepare for your presentation you will need to complete the Nomination Form.
+You may either email it prior to the meeting or give us a copy at check-in.
 This form will ensure that you have the key information you’ll need to present when you nominate.
 Used in conjunction with the tips below, the nomination form will guide you in giving a detailed and professional presentation (but don’t forget the “heart” story!)
-When your organization becomes the recipient we will collect the completed form for our files.
-Until then, hang on to it and use it the next time you nominate your organization.

 If your name is selected, you have 5 minutes to talk about your charity, about what kind of impact it makes and the intended use of 100WWCAlbany’s donation.
 Talks will be timed, a bell will ring when time is up.
 Please be respectful of the time limit.
 After your talk, there will be a 5 minute Q&A where members can ask questions or add comments about the organization.
 Use the time you have been given to make an impact.

 Practice your elevator speech.
 You need to be able to talk about the work your organization does in under 1 minute.
 People get lost easily by drawn out explanations.
 Write down what it is, how they accomplish their mission and who is affected.
 Then wrap that around a few sentences and viola! you’ve got your pitch.
 If you want to nominate an organization but don’t know the necessary details, do the research and brush up on the organization so you can make a solid pitch.

 Think of a way to tie in a personal story of those impacted by your organization so the group has a very clear understanding of how it works.

 Why does the organization matter to you and what changes or growth have you seen during your involvement with the organization.